 Leading Practices Library

 Search Results (page 4 of 104)

 Leading Practices are submitted by health organizations from around the world.
 The contents of the Leading Practices library do not reflect opinions or views of HSO or its affiliates.
 If you have questions, concerns or suggestions please email us at firstname.lastname@example.org

 Health Standards Organization (HSO) and its affiliate, Accreditation Canada, have been identifying and publishing Leading Practices in the Leading Practices Library for over 15 years.
-A Leading Practice is a practice carried out by a health and/or social service organization that has demonstrated a positive change, is people centred, safe and efficient.
-The Leading Practices Library is a knowledge sharing resource of innovative practices that have been identified through a rigorous evaluation process, and shared with the public, policy makers and organizations who are seeking ways to improve the quality of health services for all.
-Practices that are recognized as Leading Practices are published in the Leading Practices Library and also be advertised through HSO outreach events such as seminars, conferences, education materials; accrediting bodies affiliated with HSO etc.
+A Leading Practice is an innovative, people-centred, evidence-informed practice that has been implemented by teams in an organization.
+The leading practice has demonstrated a positive change related to safe and reliable care/service, accessible and appropriate care/service, and/or integrated care/service.
+The Leading Practices Library is a knowledge-sharing resource and serves to recognize innovative practices that have been submitted and have undergone a review by peer reviewers.
+Leading Practices are shared with the public, policymakers and organizations who are interested in improving and making real quality and health system changes.
+Practices that are recognized as Leading Practices are published in the Leading Practices Library.
+Leading Practices are also promoted through HSO mediums including newsletters, webinars, conferences, education materials, and affiliated accrediting bodies.

 Apply here to become a Leading Practices reviewer.

 Any questions regarding the application procedures can be directed to Client Engagement Center (email@example.com).
 Any other questions, comments, and feedback can be directed to the Leading Practices Associate (firstname.lastname@example.org).